ABOUT THE PROJECT:

 March 25th @ 4pm to 5pm, Texas Johnny Boy, Bluesician, will have an all star seven piece band performing “Shades of Blue” at Miller Outdoor Theater.

-The hand painted colorful tree Skirts are installed along the Marvin Taylor Exercise Trail, adjacent to the Cherie Flores Garden Pavilion, by the Hermann Park / Rice U Metro Stop, by Miller Outdoor Theater and the corner of Cambridge and Fannin.
+The hand painted colorful tree Skirts were installed along the Marvin Taylor Exercise Trail, adjacent to the Cherie Flores Garden Pavilion, by the Hermann Park / Rice U Metro Stop, by Miller Outdoor Theater and the corner of Cambridge and Fannin.

 Examples of the colorfully woven tree vests installed.
 The community was invited in creating over 100 woven tree vests displayed throughout Hermann Park.